-He had started recording, sketching, and drawing archaeological features, castles, and abbeys from his teenage years and read his first paper to the Royal Historical and Archaeological Association of Ireland in 1886.
+He had started recording, sketching, and drawing archaeological features, castles and abbeys from his teenage years and read his first paper to the Royal Historical and Archaeological Association of Ireland (RHAAI) in 1886.
 His first academic article appeared in the 1887 volume of the RHAAI journal.
 Thereafter he produced over 300 publications.
 His major field work and research was published in the Journal of the Royal Society of Antiquaries and the Proceedings of the Royal Irish Academy.
 Other work appeared in local journals, particularly those of the Limerick Field Club, North Munster Archaeological Society, Cork Historical and Archaeological Society, and Galway Archaeological Society.
 He also contributed articles to Folklore, Irish Monthly, and Irish Builder.
 While he never produced a major monograph, he wrote a short life of Brian Boru (1914), was the main contributor to a Handbook of antiquities in the Limerick area (1916), and his long paper on forts, which had originally appeared in the Transactions of the Royal Irish Academy, was also issued as a separate publication (1902).

-Westropp's greatest achievements were the comprehensive surveys of the prehistoric monuments and medieval buildings of Co.
-Limerick and Co.
-Clare, and the academic papers on the more important castles, abbeys, and friaries in each county.
-He also wrote a range of articles on structures or sites throughout Munster and Leinster as well as in Galway, Mayo, Londonderry, and Armagh.
+Westropp's greatest achievements were the comprehensive surveys of the prehistoric monuments and medieval buildings of counties Limerick and Clare, and the academic papers on the more important castles, abbeys and friaries in each county.
+He also wrote a range of articles on structures or sites throughout Munster and Leinster as well as in Galway, Mayo, Londonderry and Armagh.
 In addition to this vast output of major publications he regularly contributed short notes or miscellanea on an enormous range of topics.
 These show the impressive breadth of his interests and erudition.
 He drew attention to and summarised neglected historical source material, published corrections of place name derivations, recorded stray archaeological finds, and elucidated heraldic devices.
 He offered informed comments on architecture, corrected errors and unwarranted assumptions relating to folklore, and promoted oral history.

 In declining health for the last decade of his life, Westropp suffered from interstitial nephritis, a debilitating condition, though he still continued his arduous field work and publishing activity.
 He died, 9 April 1922 at his Dublin home, and was buried in Mount Jerome cemetery, Dublin.